dimidimi00/dimidimi00/README.md

 # You can call me Dimi!
-`Front-end developer, Video Editor, 2D Animator`
+`Front-end developer, Video Editor, Motion Designer`

 One might see those three titles and get a little confused, so..
 Let me explain.